 McCurdy Printing and Typesetting Limited Scholarship

-The Halifax firm of McCurdy Printing and Typesetting Limited established an endowment in 1985 to provide annually for an automatic scholarship in the School of Business Administration.
-The Scholarship is open to a student, beyond first year, who has distinguished himself or herself scholastically during the preceding year(s) of study in the Bachelor of Commerce program.
+The Halifax firm of McCurdy Printing and Typesetting Limited established an endowment in 1985 to provide annually for an automatic scholarship in the Rowe School of Business.
+The Scholarship is open to a student, beyond first year, who has distinguished themself scholastically during the preceding year(s) of study in the Bachelor of Commerce Co-op program.

 Christopher McKee Award of Merit

 This award was established in memory of Christopher McKee, a Commerce graduate of 1981, through the generosity of his family.
 The recipient will have at least a B average, and will have made significant contribution to the university as an organizer of or participant in university or community activities.
 Application to department is required.